Inflammatory Bowel Disease is the inflammation of your digestive tract—the entire tract or only part of it.

 IBD comes in the form of:

-- Crohn’s disease (CD): an IBD that can cause any part of the lining of your digestive tract to become inflamed—from your esophagus, stomach, small intestine to your large intestines.
+- Crohn’s disease (CD): a digestive system disease that can cause any part of the lining of your digestive tract to become inflamed—from your esophagus, stomach, small intestine to your large intestines.

 - Ulcerative colitis (UC): an inflammatory bowel disease that causes long-lasting inflammation and ulcers in the inner lining of your colon and rectum.

-- Indeterminate colitis: an IBD that is indistinguishable between CD and UC.
+Indeterminate colitis: a digestive system disease that is indistinguishable between CD and UC.